Czechoslovak State Railways

 Czechoslovak State Railways (Československé státní dráhy in Czech or Československé štátne dráhy (Note: Since about 1990, the Česko-slovenské štátne dráhy (Czecho-Slovak State Railways) variant has actually become more common, after the Velvet Revolution in 1989 and since the beginning of the so-called “Hyphen War” – but until then, the first variant, Československé štátne dráhy (Czechoslovak State Railways), was used mostly) in Slovak, often abbreviated to ČSD) was the state-owned railway company of Czechoslovakia.

 The company was founded in 1918 after the end of the First World War and dissolution of Austria-Hungary.
 It took over the rolling stock and infrastructure of the Imperial Royal Austrian State Railways.

 In 1930 Czechoslovakia had 13600 km of railways: the fifth-largest network in Europe.
 Of these 81% were state (ČSD)-owned, and the trend was to nationalize the remaining private railways.
 Most of the infrastructure was concentrated in the industrial regions of the Czech lands.
 87% of the railroads were single-track.
 135,000 people were employed on the railways: about 1% of the population.

 When Nazi Germany dissolved Czechoslovakia in 1939, the Protectorate of Bohemia and Moravia formed the "Bohemian-Moravian Railway" company (in Czech Českomoravské dráhy-ČMD, in German Böhmisch-Mährische Bahn-BMB) under the control of Deutsche Reichsbahn (DR).
 In the Slovak State, the "Slovak Railways" company (in Slovak Slovenské železnice-SŽ) was formed.

 In 1945, ČSD was re-established.

 After the dissolution of Czechoslovakia at the end of 1992, the company was divided into the state-owned České dráhy (Czech Railways) and Železnice Slovenskej republiky (Railways of the Slovak Republic).
 The fixed infrastructure was transferred to the successor countries according to location; the remainder was divided by 2:1 ratio.

+One of the many trains found in the state railway system, is the ČSD Class T478.3.